 Know what to look for in an online education provider

-If you are looking for a challenging, educational coursework that will really teach you and broaden your horizons, make sure the online college or university you are considering enrolling at is accredited.
+If you are looking for challenging, educational coursework that will really teach you and broaden your horizons, make sure the online college or university you are considering enrolling at is accredited.
 An accredited online university has met stringent guidelines in order to be certified as an accredited distance learning facility.

 An accredited distance learning school must be able to prove to the governing body that: